-Once you decide to upgrade your countertops, the next question is always the same: how long will this take?
-The honest answer is that the actual installation is fast, but the full process from slab selection to finished kitchen takes a bit longer.
-Here is a realistic timeline so you can plan with confidence.
+Once you decide to upgrade your countertops, the next question is almost always the same: how long is this going to take?
+The honest answer has two parts.
+The actual installation is fast — usually a single day — but the full process from choosing your slab to having finished countertops takes longer, because precise templating and careful fabrication happen in between.
+Here is a realistic timeline for a Middle Tennessee countertop project, what happens at each stage, and the factors that can speed it up or slow it down.

 The big picture

-For most projects, the full timeline from selecting your slab to having installed countertops runs about one to two weeks, with many Murfreesboro-area kitchens completed within about a week.
-The installation itself is usually a single day.
-The time in between is spent on templating and fabrication — the precision work that makes the final result flawless.
+For most projects, the full timeline from selecting your slab to installed countertops runs about one to two weeks, with many Murfreesboro-area kitchens completed within roughly a week.
+The installation itself is typically a single day.
+The time in between is spent on templating and fabrication — the precision work that ensures a flawless final fit.
+Understanding this sequence helps you plan, especially if you are coordinating with cabinet installation, plumbing, or a larger remodel.

 Step 1: Slab selection (day one)